Spring Garden Revival

 Watertown Municipal Resources for Sustainable Lawn Care & Community Programs

-Watertown residents have access to a range of municipal resources supporting sustainable lawn care.
-The UMass Extension Turf Program offers science-based guidance, while the Parks & Recreation Department coordinates with Tree City USA and hosts community workshops on grasscycling and organic lawn care.
-The city’s Green Communities designation and MVP programs promote climate resilience.
-Pollinator initiatives are supported by the Massachusetts Audubon Society.
-For recreation and park management, contact: Watertown Recreation Department
+Watertown offers a range of resources to support sustainable lawn care.
+The UMass Extension Turf Program provides science-based guidance on turf management, while the Parks & Recreation Department organizes community workshops on grasscycling and organic lawn care.
+Tree City USA events and Massachusetts Audubon Society pollinator initiatives promote environmental stewardship.
+Watertown's Green Communities designation and participation in MVP programs further demonstrate a commitment to sustainability.
+For information on local programs and events, contact:

 149 Main Street, Watertown, MA 02472